KillerBOSS2019/SoundcoreDesktop/README.md

 ANC, Transport, Indoor, and Outdoor and Even it can control EQ.
 Sadly I wasnt able to figure out how the custom EQ thing work i tired using same method it just creates a new Custom presets which i dont want also the Script requires Python 3.9.6 because any older then that does not have `AF_Bluetooth` and RFCOMM Protocol there are also some Libraries for Bluetooth such as PyBluez but that didnt work too well for me so i decided to use Python buildin Bluetooth which is Sockets

+## Devices Supported
+I currently only own the `Anker Soundcore Life Q30` which has support for the Mobile app there is a chance that this will work with Anker Soundcore Life Q35 but I dont have the device to test with if you willing to test it and if it works please let me know!

+- Anker Soundcore Life Q30

 ## Bugs
 If theres are any bugs, Issues or if you need help feel free use Issue tab